 Dear parents, students, and community members:

-The Thanksgiving season serves as a strong reminder that we have much to be thankful for in our music program.
+Last year provided a lot of challenges, but I think it also afforded all of us an opportunity to recalibrate and refocus on the priorities in each of our lives.
+The Thanksgiving season serves as a strong reminder that we have much to be thankful for in our lives and in the De Soto Bands.
 As our program continues to develop and additional opportunities are provided to our students, we thank those that make it possible!

 Community support of the arts remains strong!